Warranty & Service··21 min read

 The Infrastructure Question

-- Frictionless registration that converts unboxing into an ownership record — scan, confirm, done
+• Frictionless registration that converts unboxing into an ownership record — scan, confirm, done (see digital warranty card UX for how to design this)

-- Recall workflow tooling that queries scope, triggers notifications, and tracks resolution without manual spreadsheet work
+• Recall workflow tooling that queries scope, triggers notifications, and tracks resolution

 The barrier is not technology.
-It's the decision to treat every shipped unit as the beginning of a relationship rather than the end of a transaction.
+It is the decision to treat every shipped unit as the beginning of a relationship rather than the end of a transaction.
+Manufacturers who make that decision before a recall occurs achieve faster notification, higher resolution rates, and customers who emerge from the event with stronger brand trust than they had before.

 Building Recall Readiness Before You Need It